South-Paw/simple-react-starterkit/README.md

 * I've also left some comments in the `src` files which hopefully help.
 * Most importantly experiment!
 Try things - it doesn't have to be perfect first time, it just has to work!

-# Contributing
+## Contributing

-If you have an issue with the project, please create and issue for it.
+If you have an issue with the project, please [create an issue for it](https://github.com/South-Paw/simple-react-starterkit/issues).

-If you think I've missed something or something can be done better, by all means submit a pull request or raise an issue in the project.
+If you think I've missed something or something can be done better, by all means [submit a pull request](https://github.com/South-Paw/simple-react-starterkit/pulls) or [raise an issue in the project](https://github.com/South-Paw/simple-react-starterkit/issues).

-# License
+## License
 [MIT](https://github.com/South-Paw/simple-react-starterkit/blob/master/LICENSE)